 Adequately addressing these 8 factors in your pitch to an angel group will build confidence in the minds of the investors, improving the ultimate probability of funding.

-Your Company has completed the initial filtering, screening and preliminary due diligence review of an interested angel group and you and key members of your team have been invited to present your opportunity.
-What will be the source of their questions, after you complete your pitch?
+Imagine this: your company has completed the initial filtering, screening and preliminary due diligence review of an interested angel group.
+You and key members of the team have been invited to present your opportunity.
+What will be the source of their questions after you complete your pitch?
 Are there questions that are showstoppers?
-How should the entrepreneur prepare?
+How should you prepare?

 Questions at investment presentation meetings tend to focus on a few critical factors.
-The potential investors utilize the time to assess the market opportunity, the management team and expected efficiencies related to the use of potential investment funds.
-Remember that should the group move to the next stage, the due diligence process, they are committing significant time and resources to a potential investment.
+The potential investors utilize the time to assess the market opportunity, the management team and expected efficiencies of potential investments.
+Remember that should the group move to the next stage – the due diligence process – they are committing significant time and resources.
 Should they not move forward with an investment after this follow on stage, this represents lost opportunity.
 As such, they desire to consider critical aspects of the opportunity as early in the process as possible.

-The result is a focus in understanding of the following major factors.
-Should you, the entrepreneur, not appropriately address these issues, or not “know their stuff”, your potential for an investment from the group diminishes significantly.
+The result is a focus on understanding the following major factors.
+If you do not appropriately address these issues, or not “know their stuff”, your potential for an investment from the group diminishes significantly.
 For this reason, it is important that the founder and team members be prepared and “in the know.”
 You should:

-Knowing the incremental product or service offering cost on a unit basis is critical, as is having an understanding of the scalability of the startup’s offering from a cost perspective.
+Knowing the incremental product or service offering cost on a unit basis is critical.
+It’s just as important as having an understanding of the scalability of the startup’s offering from a cost perspective.
 Additionally, the management team should have a crisp understanding of their cost to acquire each new customer.
 These estimates don’t have to be perfect, so long as the entrepreneur is able to articulate her assumptions and those assumptions appear reasonable.
 Identifying and addressing the risks to those assumptions can be an added confidence builder to the investor.

 Indicating “we have no competition” is one of the quickest ways the entrepreneur can lose the confidence of the potential investor.
 There are usually substitute products or services even if your concept is not being pursued by others.
 At a minimum, you should be able to demonstrate you have been through an exhaustive search process and were unable to identify any competition; adding that certain companies may have the ability to bridge to competitor status.
 Ultimately, it is likely competition exists; you just have not been able to identify them yet.